google/fonts/ProjectChecklist.md

 It is a good idea to set up an email filter to label github emails as such, to be sure you know when your reply will become public.
 See [GMail Filter and Label Documentation](https://support.google.com/mail/answer/6579?hl=en)

-#### Github Caveats

-On some systems, git is case-insensitive, monteserrat-semibold.ttf is the same as Montserrat-SemiBold.ttf.
-This often causes problems when renaming files.
-We recommend that git be configured to be case-sensitive.
-Enter the following into your terminal `git config core.ignorecase false`.

 ### Your Repository